 In theater, Wooden and songwriting partner Coyote Joe Stevens composed for The Civility of Albert Cashier, which won the Chicago Jeff Award for best new musical and was hailed as “Musical genius at work.”
 Wooden was producer of the world-premiere Irvine Welsh’s adaptation of his hit film, Trainspotting USA, the Off-Broadway hit 5 Lesbians Eating a Quiche with the Chicago Commercial Collective, and the world-premiere of Kristiana Rae Colon’s Good Friday.

 A Rhodes Scholar nominee, Wooden is a graduate of Ball State University, and studied modern literature and critical theory with the Scholarship and Christianity in Oxford program at the University of Oxford England, .
 He has presented research on the entertainment industry and the humanities at the University of Oxford England, IFP Chicago, Kingston University, Wheatstone Academy, and the Screen Actors Guild.

 Upcoming projects include two new musicals, a modern small-town romance, Paper or Plastic, and Hills on Fire - an Appalachian ghost story about the opioid crisis, with Joe Stevens.
-The feature adaptation of the sci-fi adventure story Outliers.
+The feature sci-fi adventure film Dark Star.
 And a new rom-com rebellion film co-written with his wife, Abby Tohline-Wooden, titled Take Back.

 Wooden has won the AFM Pitch Conference, was a finalist for the London Film Awards for screenwriting, and recently won the Chicago Jeff Award for Best New Musical.
 Wooden is currently developing projects in New York, Atlanta, and Los Angeles for music, film, and tv.